elsonwx/https_website_easy_install/README.md

 # https_website_easy_install
-one command to generate https website on nginx
+one command to generate https website on nginx.All you need to do is input your domains and set your web directory according the terminal prompt.

 ### Usage

-- install nginx on linux
+- Step 1:install nginx on linux

   - ubuntu/debian